-Now you might ask, if I do really well in my classes AND rock the MCAT, what more do I have to do?!
+As a premed student, you might ask, if I do really well in my classes and rock the MCAT, what more do I have to do?!

 Enter the world of extracurricular activities.
 Extracurricular activities for a premed student include 2 major categories:

-First, being a physician is not like any other job - it’s really a calling.
-You have to know something about what the life and work of a physician is like before you set foot in medical school to really know if it’s for you.
+First, being a physician is not like any other job—it’s really a calling.
+You have to know something about the life and work of a physician to really know if it’s for you.

 Medical school admissions committees want to see that you have taken those steps and obtained some one-on-one experience seeing how a physician interacts with patents.
 If you think about it, this really does make sense for lots of reasons.
 What if you started medical school and found out that you can’t stand the sight of blood or can’t tolerate spending lots of time around people who are sick?